Projects on health and wellbeing

 The last submission deadline was 15 March 2024.

-Project funding was presented at the information event on 15 November 2024.
+Project funding was also presented at the information event on 15 November 2024.
 Researchers can watch the recording and consult the slides for general information about project funding.

 Health is a topic of great importance to Swiss society.
 The SNSF implemented this time-limited funding scheme to promote research on this subject at universities of applied sciences (UAS) and universities of teacher education (UTE).
 This provided an additional funding opportunity for promising projects on health and wellbeing.
 More broadly, we aim to strengthen use-inspired research at universities of applied sciences and universities of teacher education.